Ada-Developers-Academy/ada-learn-workshop/03-assignments/03-projects.md

 ### Project Fields

 * **topics** - Helpful to group assessments for seeing areas of concern
-* **points** - Do we care?
-I dunno, it helps with weighting
+* **points** - Chris suggests scoring all projects out of 2, 0 = Red, 1 = Yellow, 2 = Green
 * **hint** - Show to the user prior to submission
-* **rubric** - This only shows to students can can be a table like we've done before to provide grading guidence
+* **rubric** - This only shows to students can can be a table like we've done before to provide grading guidence.
+It also shows RENDERED markdown so we can't just copy and paste into comments.
 * **explanation** - Students only see this after answering **correctly**, not good for correcting errors.

 <!-- available callout types: info, success, warning, danger, secondary  -->